Jakemate977/eris-components/README.md

 # Eris Components

+**NOTE:** We are not maintaining this package anymore, if someone is willing to maintain it feel free to open an issue

 ## Summary

 - Eris Components allows you to use Discord buttons and other components interacting with the Discord API.